GreenhouseCI/blog.greenhouseci.com/_posts/2015-01-12-robotium-and-espresso.md

 <pre><code>
 onView(withId(R.id.submit_button)).perform(click()).check(matches(isDisplayed()));</code></pre>
 This following snippet follows where we left off with the login screen example.
-The snippet, which reads like it is written in some cool functional language, performs a click on the submit button and check if it is displayed after that.
+The snippet, which reads like it is written in some cool functional language, performs a click on the submit button and checks if it is displayed after that.
 The ability to filter and combine different matchers make Espresso very powerful and useful.

 New features